ianfinity01/RankSwift-Docs/docs/Roblox/setup.md

 - `port` (number): The port that the server is running on.
 Make sure the port is correctly forwarded on the server!
 - `key` (Secret or string): The API key for the board.
 - `config` ([Config](./configuration.md)): The configuration for this Board object.

+!!! warning "Change Your Game Settings"
+    This module makes use of HTTP requests to perform operations on your leaderboard.
+For it to work, you will need to go to your game settings and toggle "Allow HTTP requests".

 A script creating a Board object could look like this:
 ```lua